-Energy and fuel consumption figures used to calculate the CO2 emissions submitted for SSEH and SSES have been extracted from a number of sources which include our asset management system Maximo, and our expenses and travel systems.
-The only area where we have used estimation principles is in calculating the electrical load for each substation in SSEH & SSES areas which are then used to derive the CO2 emitted.
-The estimating principle is described in this narrative under Building energy usage.
+Emissions source figures used to calculate the associated estimated emissions submitted for SSEH and SSES have been extracted from a number of sources which include our asset management system Maximo, and our expenses and travel systems.
+The only area where we have used estimation principles is in calculating the electrical load for substations in both SSEH & SSES areas which are then used to derive the associated estimated emissions.
+The estimating principle is described in this narrative under Building Energy Usage.